Margaret MacVicar: Undergraduate Research Opportunities Program

-MacVicar established the Undergraduate Research Opportunities Program in 1969 based upon a suggestion from Edwin H. Land.
+MacVicar established the Undergraduate Research Opportunities Program (UROP) in 1969 based upon a suggestion from Edwin H. Land.
 The program allows undergraduates to gain hands-on research experience with faculty members around the university and provides the laboratories with the funds to employ the students.
 More than 3,000 undergraduates (75% of the undergraduate population) participate annually.
 The program has since been cited as a model educational program by the Department of Education, National Science Foundation, and several private foundations.

 MacVicar Faculty Fellows

 Each year, beginning in 1992, members of the faculty are selected as Margaret MacVicar Faculty Fellows "to recognize faculty members who have profoundly influenced our students through their sustained and significant contributions to teaching and curriculum development."
 The fellows are appointed for a ten-year term and receive support from the Teaching and Learning Laboratory.
 The fellows are announced on "MacVicar Day" in early March with roundtable discussions and symposia centered on various facets of undergraduate education such as curriculum requirements, mentoring, classrooms, international exposure.